-The Egyptians were firm believers of the afterlife, and many aspects of their culture were centered around this concept of immortality, death and the afterlife.
-The Duat was the realm of the dead of Ancient Egypt, where the souls of deceased people would go to continue their existence.
-However, the journey to the land of the dead was complex, involving encounters with different deities and a judgement of their worthiness.
+The Egyptians were firm believers in the afterlife, and many aspects of their culture were centered around the concepts of immortality, death, and the afterlife.
+The Duat was the realm of the dead of Ancient Egypt, where deceased people would go to continue their existence.
+However, the journey to (and through) the land of the dead was complex, involving encounters with different monsters and deities, and a judgement of their worthiness.

 What Was the Duat?

-The Duat was the land of the dead in Ancient Egypt, the place where the souls of the deceased traveled to after death.
+The Duat was the land of the dead in Ancient Egypt, the place where the deceased travelled to after death.
 However, the Duat was not the only, nor the final, step in the afterlife for the Egyptians.